Saturday, 21 December 2013

 So, nine rooms were selected which when completed would ‘reflect’ periods and people in the Manor’s 450 year history, from Tudor, Georgian, Queen Anne, Edwardian and the early 20th century.
 Also earmarked for a Ground Force type makeover, was the neglected Victorian Wall Kitchen Garden.
 All this had to be completed in just six short months and on a budget of just £250,000 - phew!
 The final details were agreed by both parties and work commenced in April 2011.

-Today the Manor can be enjoyed by all but with a new twist, well, new for the National Trust that is.
-For at Avebury Manor, unlike the majority of other Trust properties, you’re positively encouraged to interact with all of the furniture and objects, the only exception being the exquisite Chinese wallpaper in the Dining Room which has been beautifully hand painted using water-based paints, a “no touching” policy exists here.
+It was a new twist, well, new for the National Trust that is.
+For at Avebury Manor, unlike the majority of other Trust properties, you were positively encouraged to interact with all of the furniture and objects, the only exception being the exquisite Chinese wallpaper in the Dining Room which has been beautifully hand painted using water-based paints, a “no touching” policy exists here.

-The “Avebury Manor Experience” is like no other, it is a break from tradition for The National Trust and who knows, in view of its growing success, it may open the door for similar projects in the future, I do hope so.
+The “Avebury Manor Experience” was like no other, it was a refreshing break from tradition for the National Trust and who knows, in view of its success, it may open the door for similar projects in the future, I do hope so.

 1 comment: